3DM1chu/ShellMystery/xargs/README.md

 # Scripts
  - script1.sh
-   - *Description* List files inside current directory, if it is 'test2' print it :)
+   - *Description*: List files inside current directory, if it is 'test2' print it :)